Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 * Stuck?
 The exercises have hints to help you!
 * Stuck?
 Ask your neighbour to pair with you!
 * Stuck?
 Every exercise has a working solution right here!
+(Except exercise 1, which is more of a walkthrough)
 * Still Stuck?
 Ask one of the instructors!